Skip to main content

 Click the image to view enlarged

-You can also follow this same basic method if you have a suitable Page - a Data Table or Grouped List Page for the Company or End User model as appropriate.
+You can also follow this same basic method if you have a suitable Page - a Data Table or Grouped List Page for the model in question (e.g. Company or End User).

 Click the image to view enlarged

-An example use case for these methods is if you are launching a new training course or new feature, and you create a Sequence of emails to promote it.
-You apply a filter in the Data Explorer of appropriate recipients (who the new course or feature would be most relevant to), select all, and then apply that Workflow Template.
+An example use case for these methods would be if you are launching a new training course or new feature, and you create a Sequence of emails to promote it.
+You could apply a filter in the Data Explorer of appropriate recipients (who the new course or feature would be most relevant to), select all, and then apply that Workflow Template.

 Via a Bubble Chart in a Dashboard or Presentation Page